 The two cylinder steam engine provides 196 PS power under 7.5 km/h speed.
 The loco was removed from service in 1937, when the railway was electrified, but has been returned in 2009.

 The Mount Rigi cogwheel is used during many of the ECHO Rails & Trails tours.
 There is a Day Mount Rigi tour that includes some hiking and Swiss sausage grilled lunch outside and also a Day tour that includes both Mt.
 Rigi & Mt.
 Pilatus.
-Both mountains are included of the 7 or 13 Rails tour too.
+Both mountains are included in our 12 Day Grand Swiss Rail tour.